ItsyPetkov/PortfolioProject3/README.md

 List of business-related enquiries and their relevance:

-* *Which coffee products generate the most revenue and volume?
+1. *Which coffee products generate the most revenue and volume?
 How does this vary across countries?* => Helps decide where to double down (best-selling Stock Keeping Units (SKU) by market) and whether certain coffee types should be promoted, expanded, or retired in specific countries.

-* *Who are the most valuable customers, and what purchasing patterns distinguish them?* => Identifies high-value customers to target with retention, loyalty perks, or premium offerings.
+2. *Who are the most valuable customers, and what purchasing patterns distinguish them?* => Identifies high-value customers to target with retention, loyalty perks, or premium offerings.

-* *Does the loyalty card program meaningfully increase customer spend or purchase frequency?* => Provides a direct evaluation of the Return Of Investment (ROI) metric associated with the loyalty program.
+3. *Does the loyalty card program meaningfully increase customer spend or purchase frequency?* => Provides a direct evaluation of the Return Of Investment (ROI) metric associated with the loyalty program.

-* *How do pricing, package size, and unit combinations influence sales performance?* => Supports decisions around pricing strategy, bundle sizing, and margin optimization.
+4. *How do pricing, package size, and unit combinations influence sales performance?* => Supports decisions around pricing strategy, bundle sizing, and margin optimization.

-* *What are the key sales trends over time, and are there any seasonal patterns?* => Enables better demand forecasting, inventory planning, and campaign timing.
+5. *What are the key sales trends over time, and are there any seasonal patterns?* => Enables better demand forecasting, inventory planning, and campaign timing.

+## Key Insights & Strategic Action Recommendations

+This section presents a concise overview of the patterns and trends revealed through Exploratory Data Analysis (EDA) in relation to each of the questions posed above, followed by recommendations derived from the findings.

 <!-- This is a project aiming to develop a pipeline of data pre-processing and analysis within Excel.
 It consists of two different dataset and thus two different dashboards are created (one is begginer-friendly and the other demonstrates more advanced concepts)